benlau/hotloader.pri/README.md

     // Add HotLoader.resourceMapRoot() and `qrc:/` to the import path loader.init(&engine);

-    // Snapshot data in previous run
+    // load state in previous run
-    QByteArray snapshot = loader.snapshot();
+    QByteArray state = loader.state();

     // Initialize QQmlApplicationEngine (e.g addImageProvider, setContextProperty etc)

     engine.load(loader.mappedUrl(":/main.qml"));
-    // If hotReloadEnabled is true, resolvedUrl() insert `:/hot-loader-dynamic-resource` into the url.
+    // If hotReloadEnabled is true, mappedUrl() insert `:/hot-loader-dynamic-resource` into the url.
     // It will become ":/hot-loader-dynamic-resource/main.qml"
     // If hotReloadEnabled is false, it will simply return the original value.